Reservations & Info

 Q – What social events occur at Balboa Tennis Club?

-A – The Club offers two round- robin doubles socials each year for a nominal fee and four complimentary clinics.
+A – The Club offers two round robin doubles socials each year for a nominal fee.
+Details are listed

 Q – Is there an ice machine at the Club?

 A – Yes there is an ice machine adjacent to court 10 with a filtered water spout as well.
 This amenity is for members and guests.